-Term Definition 21(d) Section 21(d) of the OSH Act of 1970 stipulates that the Secretary shall establish and support cooperative agreements with the states under which employers subject to this Act may consult with state personnel with respect to: the application of occupational safety and health requirements under this Act or under State Plans approved under section 18; and voluntary efforts that employers may undertake to establish and maintain safe and healthful employment and places of employment.
+Term Definition 21(d) Section 21(d) of the OSH Act of 1970 stipulates that the Secretary of Labor shall establish and support cooperative agreements with the states under which employers subject to this Act may consult with state personnel with respect to: the application of occupational safety and health requirements under this act or under State Plans approved under Section 18; and voluntary efforts that employers may undertake to establish and maintain safe and healthful employment and places of employment.
 Such agreements may provide, as a condition of receiving funds under such agreements, for contributions by states toward meeting the costs of such agreements.
-23(g) The Secretary is authorized to make grants to the states to assist them in administering and enforcing programs for occupational safety and health contained in State Plans approved by the Secretary pursuant to section 18 of the OSH Act.
+23(g) The Secretary of Labor is authorized to make grants to the states to assist them in administering and enforcing programs for occupational safety and health contained in State Plans approved by the Secretary of Labor pursuant to Section 18 of the OSH Act.
 The federal share for each state grant under this subsection may not exceed 50 percent of the total cost to the state of such a program.
-Activities The goods or services produced as a result of internal activity or effort on the part of an agency or program (example: conducting inspections, delivering training programs, conducting consultation visits) Activity-level data In the absence of outcome-level data, OSHA should review activity-level data to evaluate whether a State Plan has applied sufficient resources and intermediate outcome-level data to evaluate whether the state directed resources to areas where an impact is likely to be made.
-Adoption Instances where Federal Program Changes are minor or short-term and Optional/Encouraged do not require State Plan states to fully adopt the Federal Program Change or modify their plans to be at least as effective as the revision Adoption Required A Federal Program Change that requires State Plans to have their own enforcement, standard, policies or procedures that are at least as effective as those required by the Federal Program Change.
-State Plan submission of a full Plan Change supplement is required.
-Annual Performance Target levels of performance relating to a performance goal for a Goals specific fiscal year (example: reduce fatalities in the construction industry by 3% in FY 2000) Annual Performance Plan Annual Performance Plans are prepared by the State Plan and identify strategies for achieving the State Plan's goals as stated in its Five-Year Strategic Plan.
-Automated Tracking System (ATS) The ATS is a web-based system used by OSHA and State Plans to track State Plan responses to Federal Program Changes, State-Initiated
+Activities The goods or services produced as a result of internal activity or effort on the part of an agency or program (example: conducting inspections, delivering training programs, conducting consultation visits).
+Activity-level Data In the absence of outcome-level data, OSHA should review activity-level data to evaluate whether a State Plan has applied sufficient resources and intermediate outcome-level data to evaluate whether the State Plan directed resources to areas where an impact is likely to be made.
+Adoption Date The date a standard or Federal Program Change is adopted by a State Plan.
+Adoption Optional/Encouraged Instances where OSHA determines that an alteration to the federal program does not require State Plans to modify their programs to be ALAE as OSHA.
+Adoption Required Instances where OSHA determines that an alteration to the federal program could render a State Plan less effective if it is not similarly modified.
+Such instances require a Federal Program Change.
+State Plan submission of a full Plan Change Supplement is required unless adoption is identical.
+Annual Performance Goals Target levels of performance relating to a performance goal for a specific fiscal year (example: reduce fatalities in the construction industry by 3 percent in FY 2000).